influxdata/docs-v2/content/influxdb/v2.0/query-data/execute-queries/flux-repl.md

 ./flux repl
 ```

-For more information, see [Use the Interactive Flux REPL](/influxdb/v2.0/tools/repl/).
+For more information, see [Use the Flux REPL](/influxdb/v2.0/tools/repl/).